Hearings and Appeals

 After a student receives a letter from OCS offering an informal resolution, they may request a hearing by responding via email indicating that they do not accept the informal resolution and would like a hearing.

 Some colleges and programs have specific procedures for resolving issues within the program.
 Click here for a list of links to program specific procedures

 Campus Committee on Student Behavior (CCSB)

-CCSB is one of the hearing boards at the University that hears student conduct cases.
+CCSB is one of the hearing boards at the University that hears student conduct cases (with the except of sexual misconduct cases).
 Click here for CCSB hearing procedures

 Student Conflict Resolution Center (SCRC)